tavaresasilva/LoDRaV/README.md

 LoDRaV means Law of Demeter: Respect and Violation.

-LoDRaV is a simple project divided into two layers: one that stores the interfaces and another that stores the entities.
+LoDRaV is a simple project divided into two folders: one has the entities and another the interfaces and fake data.

 The main program contains two examples that demonstrate how to follow or not the The Law of Demeter.